Click and take advantage of this new clockhours sale!

 Here is Natalie’s brief on what is happening!.
-The real estate commission meets quarterly with the last meeting in March.
 I did research into all the bills, documents, and links.
 Breeze through these topics to get up to date on the issues!
-Red Hot Issues in Real Estate link to pdf!
+You can also take a 3 hour class with this name…. just click and Voila… there it is in pdf!
+Red Hot Issues Class

 A total of 7803 people took the real estate exam in 2014.
 This is a 26% increase over last year.
 Of those 3938 were issued licenses which is a 32% more than 2013.
 Because so many taking the exam sneak in with a cell phone, the implementation of metal detectors will most likely happen soon.
 Helps avoid cheating.
 People are flooding into this profession.
 You have more competition than you have had in probably a decade!